Cosplay Texas Style

 - Entries with electric power requirements need to be self-contained.
 There will be no access to electrical outlets on stage.

 - Audience members must be courteous and respectful.
-Please do not boo or shout negative things to masquerade contestants.
+Please do not boo or shout negative comments at cosplay contestants.
+You may be removed from the show and have your registration revoked.